 Remember – the more in-depth your answer, the more impressed the PMs will be.

-3. How would you design a sports-related product for ?
+How would you design a sports-related product for?

 What would a native sports product look like?

-A good way to would be to understanding the audience for this new feature.
+A good way would be to gain an understanding of the audience for this new feature.

 Then move on to suggesting different features.
 Some examples include live sports updates, the option to purchase game tickets online, live streaming, and fantasy leagues.